Elena Verdugo: Radio and television

 Verdugo had a flair for comedy, and she garnered much laughter and applause in the title role of the hit situation comedy Meet Millie on both radio and television (1952–1956).

 She guest starred on The Bob Cummings Show in a 1958 episode titled "Bob and the Ravishing Realtor", playing the part of the realtor.
 In 1959, she played Maria Carroyo in "Incident at Spanish Rock", an episode of Rawhide.

-In May 1964 Verdugo appeared in a Season One episode of Petticoat Junction.
-She played business executive Mary Jane Hastings who returns to Hooterville to accept an achievement award, but treats the men of the town—and her smitten male assistant—shabbily.
+In May 1964, Verdugo appeared in a season-one episode of Petticoat Junction.
+She played business executive Mary Jane Hastings, who returns to Hooterville to accept an achievement award, but treats the men of the town—and her smitten male assistant—shabbily.

-Verdugo is perhaps best known today for her role as office assistant/nurse Consuelo Lopez in the ABC series Marcus Welby, M.D., starring with Robert Young in the title role and James Brolin as the medical associate.
+Verdugo is perhaps best-known today for her role as office assistant/nurse Consuelo Lopez in the ABC series Marcus Welby, M.D., starring with Robert Young in the title role and James Brolin as the medical associate.
 The series aired from 1969 to 1976.

 Recognition

 In 1971 and 1972, Verdugo was nominated for Emmy Awards in the Outstanding Performance by an Actress in a Supporting Role in Drama category.
 Both nominations were for her performances on Marcus Welby, M.D.

-She has a star at 1709 Vine Street in the Television section of the Hollywood Walk of Fame.
+She has a star at 1709 Vine Street in the television section of the Hollywood Walk of Fame.
 It was dedicated on February 8, 1960.

-Personal life
+Personal life and death

-Verdugo is a descendant of Jose Maria Verdugo, a Spanish soldier and recipient of the Rancho San Rafael, a land grant which included what is today the cities of Glendale, Burbank, La Crescenta, La Canada and the Los Angeles neighborhoods of Atwater and Eagle Rock.
+Verdugo is a descendant of José María Verdugo, a Spanish soldier and recipient of the Rancho San Rafael, a land grant that included what is today the cities of Glendale, Burbank, La Crescenta, and La Canada, and the Los Angeles neighborhoods of Atwater and Eagle Rock.

-Verdugo and Marion had one son, Richard Marion (1949–1999), who became an actor/director.
+Verdugo and Marion had one son, Richard Marion (born 1949), who became an actor/director.
 Her second husband was Charles "Rosy" Rosewall, M.D., a psychiatrist, who died in 2012.

-Verdugo died on May 30, 2017 in Los Angeles at the age of 92.
+Verdugo died on May 30, 2017, in Los Angeles at the age of 92.